rnett/krosstalk/core/krosstalk/README.md

 # Package com.rnett.krosstalk.serialization

-Serialization handling.
-Kotlinx serialization is included by default, but other serialization handlers can be defined.
+Serialization APIs.
+Kotlinx serialization is included by default, but other serialization plugins can be defined.

+# Package com.rnett.krosstalk.serialization.plugin

+APIs necessary to define serialization plugins.
+Look at the Kotlinx serializers for examples.

 # Package com.rnett.krosstalk.client